 You can contact us on (02) 4974 2000 or lodge an informal request using our Request Form.
-You should speak with the relevant CN department prior to lodging a request, for example if your request is regarding a dog or parking, speak to the Compliance Team, if it is about a Development Application, speak to the Regulatory Planning and Assessment Team.
+You should speak with the relevant CN department prior to lodging a request, for example if your request is regarding a dog or parking, speak to the Compliance Team, if it is about a Development Application, speak to the Planning, Transport and Regulation Team.

 Timeframes - CN will process requests as soon as possible, however, aims to process requests within 20 working days (note: there are no timeframes set by law for requests of this nature).

 3. Lodge a formal GIPA request

 If CN Officers advise you that the information you want cannot be released informally (because the information contains a third party’s personal or business details, or sensitive information, or will take some time to process), you will be required to lodge a formal GIPA application using CN’s Formal Access Application form.

 Timeframes - CN is required by law to process formal requests within 20 working days (where no consultation is required) or 35 working days (where consultation/ archival retrieval are required).